Five Bonus Tips on What to Wear for Family Photos in Seattle

 Shoes can be the easiest thing to overlook for family photos.
 You plan out your outfits but figure the kids have shoes.
 However, a pair of neon green (or bright pink) shoes will be very distracting in your photos.
 You do not want your eyes to miss all the sweet moments because it goes right to the brightest part of your photo, the shoes!
 As you are planning outfits, don’t forget to think about what shoes everyone will wear.

-Tip #2: Undershirts and socks matter will be seen in your photos.
+Tip #2: Undershirts and socks matter as they will be seen in your photos.

-When you’re layering your child up (especially in those colder months or for a snowy session) think about the colors of all of those layers.
-Even if your child’s sweater will never be taken off during a session, the undershirt may poke out as you dance around and play.
-Knowing the shirt will be seen, choose something that is either neutral, similar in color to the over shirt/sweater, or that coordinates with your family’s outfits.
+When you’re dressing your child, especially in colder months, think about the colors of all of those layers.
+The undershirt may poke out as they dance around and play, even if the top layers don’t come off.
+Choosing something that is either neutral or similar in color to the over shirt/sweater, or that coordinates with your family’s outfits goes a long way.

 The same rule goes for socks.
 Just figure that they will be seen too.
-While your child may love their bright pink, sparkle socks (my girls would), think if you want those socks to be the focal point for your session.
+While your child may love their bright pink, sparkle socks, do you want those socks to be the focal point for your session?
+Likely not.

 Tip #3: Have your girls wear tights, leggings, shorts, or bloomers under their dresses.

-This is a similar tip #2 above, but I think it warrants it’s own tip.
+This is a similar tip as #2 above, but I think it warrants it’s own tip.
 Again, kids run and jump and play.
 Dad will probably be tossing a kid in the air, or twirling her around.
-If she’s in a dress (which is wonderful for those twirling photos), you do not want her diaper or underwear showing as she plays.
+If she’s in a dress (a wonderful choice for those twirling photos), you do not want her diaper or underwear showing as she plays.

-Select something weather appropriate and that coordinates with her outfit.
+Select something weather-appropriate that coordinates with her outfit.

 Tip #4: Only bring coats that you do not mind in your photos.